ExploreSouthernHistory.com - Heritage Corner in Columbus, Georgia

 This beautifully preserved home dates from around

-1870 and is a landmark of downtown Columbus,
+1870 and is a landmark of Columbus, Georgia.
+It is

 All rights reserved.